conorsch/ActionByNetwork/README.md

 =ActionByNetwork=

+NOT CURRENTLY FUNCTIONAL.
+This README will be updated when reliable functionality can be expected.

 This script allows the user to configure various environments, identified by a wireless network SSID, in which certain scripts are run.